toliaqat/xenon-wiki/AuthNAndAuthZInDCP.md

     }

-This is a standard DCP interaction pattern where a stateless service is issuing a POST to a FactoryService.
+This is a standard Xenon interaction pattern where a stateless service is issuing a POST to a FactoryService.
 The key thing to watch here is the line at the bottom that sets the authorization context of the operation to the system authorization context :  setAuthorizationContext(userOp, getSystemAuthorizationContext());

 This service can do this only because it has been marked as a privileged service.
 Invoking the POST to the UserFactoryService in the system authorization context lets us add new users to the system - essentially create new UserService instances without having to be authenticated.